magiblot/tvision/README.md

 * Character sequences which are not valid UTF-8 are interpreted as sequences of characters in the current codepage, as in the case above.
 * Valid UTF-8 sequences with a display width other than one are taken care of in a special way, see below.

 For example, the string `"╔[\xFE]╗"` may be displayed as `╔[■]╗`.
-This means that box-drawing characters can be mixed with UTF-8 in general, which is useful for backwards compatibility.
+This means that box-drawing characters can be mixed with UTF-8 in general, which is useful for backward compatibility.
 If you rely on this behaviour, though, you may get unexpected results: for instance, `"\xC4\xBF"` is a valid UTF-8 sequence and is displayed as `Ŀ` instead of `─┐`.

 One of the issues of Unicode support is the existence of [ｗｉｄｅ](https://convertcase.net/vaporwave-wide-text-generator/) characters and [combining](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) characters.
 This conflicts with Turbo Vision's original assumption that the screen is a grid of cells occupied by a single character each.
 Nevertheless, these cases are handled in the following way: